 We often talk with marketers whose offerings have long deal cycles.
-If your business has a 12-month sales cycle, it can be difficult to tie today’s activities to a financial outcome.
-However, if you can construct a marketing funnel that flows all the way through to deal closure, and map your campaign metrics into that funnel, then you can calculate a projected business value for your marketing activities even if they are at the top of the funnel, and won’t generate business value until the next fiscal year.
+If your business has a 12-month sales cycle, it can be challenging to tie today’s activities to a financial outcome.
+However, suppose you can construct a marketing funnel that flows all the way through to deal closure and map your campaign metrics into that funnel.
+In that case, you can calculate a projected business value for your marketing activities even if they are at the top of the funnel, and won’t generate business value until the next fiscal year.

 Sometimes people feel uncomfortable with investments in one budget year that won’t yield a benefit in the same financial year.
 If you have a sense of the timing of your marketing funnel, then you are well equipped to show stakeholders why investments this year are required for next year’s growth.